Angelo Ramazzotti: Sainthood

 The cause of beatification commenced under Pope Paul VI on 13 February 1976.
 This bestowed him with the posthumous title of Servant of God.
 The process commenced on a diocesan level at exactly the same time which concluded its work on 16 February 1978.
 That process was validated on 4 December 1998.
 The Positio - which documented his life of heroic virtue - was submitted to the Congregation for the Causes of Saints in Rome in 1999.

 The historical consultants to the cause met in 2014 and the theological consultants approved the documentation on 3 March 2015.
 It went to the Congregation for the Causes of Saints before it could go to the pope for approval - that meeting of the congregation took place on 3 November 2015 though further discussions were held on 1 December 2015.
 Pope Francis recognized his life of heroic virtue on 14 December 2015 which allowed him to confer upon him the title of Venerable.

-A miracle is required to be attributed to his intercession for beatification.